Bridging the gap between shop floor and ERP

 Manual data collection with MES or BDE

-• delayed, incomplete, or erroneous data,
+• delayed, incomplete, or incorrect data,

-• double data entries in different systems,
+• duplicate data entries in different systems,

-• restricted transparency over processes and causes,
+• limited transparency over processes and causes,

 • and dwindling trust in ERP data – with consequences for the entire production control.